 But it's unwise to do this unless they're relatively modest.
 Mortgage lenders can search your credit history even after making a formal mortgage offer, and anything that changes your financial situation could cause them to withdraw their agreement.
 They may also ask you to confirm that you'll be able to carry out the sale without borrowing.

 So you should avoid putting any major purchases, especially those related to the property purchase, on your credit card before the sale is finalised.

 If the sale falls through, do you still have to pay?

 Not always.
-If you opt for a conveyancer or solicitor offering a no-sale, no-fee deal, you shouldn’t have to pay your conveyancing fees if the sale falls through.
+If you opt for a conveyancer or solicitor offering a no-sale, no-fee package, you shouldn’t have to pay the conveyancing fees if the sale falls through.

 You may still be responsible for extra fees, though, such as any searches that have already been carried out.